-- Risk Reduction - list pollution prevention measures already in place at the facility.
+- Risk Reduction - list pollution prevention measures already in place at the site.

-as well as site specific BMPs that are applicable to their operations as well as modifications to their systems.
-The Assessment is written in such a way that it can be used as a guide for determining which types of modifications that can be applied to a site to reduce its risk score.
+The Assessment can be used as a guide to determine which types of modifications can be applied to a site to reduce its risk score.

 Back to top

-The goal of the assessment process is to determine the risks to groundwater at a facility and determine what modifications can be made to operations, physical structures or to the stormwater system itself is to reduce each site's risk level to less than eight (8) points.
-Implementing permanent measures to protect groundwater quality will be required at all facilities.
+The goal of the assessment process is to determine the risks to groundwater at a site and determine what modifications can be made to operations, physical structures or to the stormwater system to reduce the risk.
+The goal is to reduce each site's risk score to less than eight (8) points by putting permanent measures in place to protect groundwater.

-graphically describes the process and approximate schedule for completing the assessment, review, work authorization, design, permitting and incentive process.
+The Flow Chart graphically describes the process and approximate schedule for completing the assessment, review, work authorization, design, permitting, installation of modifications and incentive process.

 Back to top

-The City of Redmond's Natural Resources staff collaborated with businesses and the Chamber of Commerce through a series of meetings in 2009 to create a risk assessment tool that can be uniformly applied, and owner completed, to evaluate the risk to groundwater from existing stormwater infiltration systems.
-The assessment has been endorsed by Ecology as meeting their assessment requirements and is supported by the businesses that participated in its development.
+The City of Redmond's Natural Resources staff collaborated with businesses and the Chamber of Commerce through a series of meetings in 2012 and 2013 to update the schedule for implementation, work with a group of pilot sites that are preparing to implement their changes, and proposed significant incentives to offset the cost of modifications necessary to protect the aquifer.
+The process has been endorsed by Ecology as meeting their assessment requirements and is supported by the businesses that participated in its development.